rebelsky/sams-assorted-musings-reflections/thankful-registrar-2020-07-20.md

-coordinate with various groups on campus, have needed to gather and regather data (e.g., "Here's how it looks best to distribute your classes between Fall 1 and Fall 2; please let us know if you want to change everything") and enter it in the system, to manage complexity of getting the various Ellucian products to deal with a different model, to safely remove students from the registration system, to safely switch courses from Fall Semester to Fall Term 1 and Fall Term 2 (delete and re-enter?), and oh so much.
+coordinate with various groups on campus, have needed to gather and regather data (e.g., "Here's how it looks best to distribute your classes between Fall 1 and Fall 2; please let us know if you want to change everything") and enter it in the system, to manage the complexity of getting the various Ellucian products to deal with a different model, to safely remove students from the registration system, to safely switch courses from Fall Semester to Fall Term 1 and Fall Term 2 (delete and re-enter?), and oh so much more.
 Soon, they will have to re-enroll students, paying attention not just to the courses they were previously enrolled in, but also to how to manage conflicts.

 As far as I can tell, all of that has come at the same time as their normally busy work dealing with new students.
 And they've had to